v1.10.5

 When creating custom content, digital scholars may want to build a timeline to accompany their narrative and visualize events chronologically.

 The <Timeline> component provides a vertical, time-scaled view of events, positioning them relative to one another within a defined date range.
 Closely occurring events remain clustered, while larger temporal gaps are clearly represented.
+When you want evenly spaced beats regardless of dates, switch to scale="uniform" so each point receives equal vertical space while still showing its timestamps.

 This guide walks through building a timeline from scratch using the <Timeline> component.